10 Things Every Farmers Market Vendor Wishes You Knew

 Shopping at a farmers market can be overwhelming.
 Where to start?
 What do you need?
 How much cash should you bring?
 Here are the inside secrets from farmers market vendors.

 It’s Saturday morning and you’re feeling hungry.
 Why not head to the farmers market?
 It’s a great way to stimulate the local economy and purchase fresh groceries in a sustainable format.
 (Not sure where to go?
 We’ve found the best farmers market in every state.)
-To navigate your local market successfully, we chatted with two farmers market experts who shared their best secrets.
+To navigate your local market successfully, we chatted with two farmers market experts who shared their best secrets for shoppers.
+Here are our best tips for sellers.

 Take a Lap